 At Phoenix Futures we know that recovery goes beyond treatment.
 It’s also about focusing on a person’s wider recovery to help rebuild lives and keep them on track.

-The Recovery through the Arts programme works with service users on creative projects to help reduce the risk of relapse, deepen engagement with treatment and encourage participants to think about living.
-This project is part of the wider Recovery through... series which includes Recovery through Nature and Recovery through Sport.
+The Recovery through the Arts projects work with the people who use our services on creative projects to help reduce the risk of relapse, deepen engagement with treatment and encourage participants to think about living.

 The Recovery Street Film Festival is a filmmaking competition and festival that celebrates recovery.
-The project encourages anyone affected by problems relating to drugs and alcohol to make a three minute film about about recovery.
-The films are then shortlisted by a panel of film industry experts before being screened as part of the Recovery Street Film Festival in different towns and cities across England and Scotland. > Find out more.
+The project encourages anyone affected by problems relating to drugs and alcohol to make short films about recovery.
+The films are then shortlisted by a panel of film industry experts before being screened as part of the Recovery Street Film Festival across the UK.

-The Together Project was established to engage those is recovery from substance misuse with the arts.
+The Together Project was established to engage those in recovery with the arts.
 Dance and drama are at the heart of the project.
 Participants express themselves through movement and other art forms.

 We work with a wide range of partner organisations, volunteers and funders.
 If you have an interest in any of these areas and would like to make a positive difference get in touch and let's see what we can do together.